 ‘I just couldn’t bear to think of you alone down there.’

-On what had to be Thursday, I was transferred into a wooden box, and shipped to the crematorium.
+On what had to be Thursday, I was transferred to a wooden box and shipped to the crematorium.
 The furnace awaited me, a three-hour process of combustion which would render my body into ash.
 Whether I would survive it, whether this meant freedom or annihilation or both, was another question entirely.

 Just don’t let it hurt, I thought, as the box began to slide into the oven.
 The engines firing, the anticipation of heat.
 Whatever comes after this, I just don’t want it to hurt.